NanoComp/mpb/doc/docs/Python_Tutorial.md

 tefreqs:, k index, kx, ky, kz, kmag/2pi, band 1, band 2, band 3, band 4, band 5, band 6, band 7, band 8
 ```

 explaining each column of data.
+This data is also available as a 2d numpy array in the `all_freqs` attribute where column `i` represents the frequencies for band `i + 1`.
 Another output of the `run` is the list of band gaps detected in the computed bands.
 For example the `run_tm` output includes the following gap output:

 ```
 Gap from band 1 (0.282623311147724) to band 2 (0.419334798706834), 38.9514660888911%
 Gap from band 4 (0.715673834754345) to band 5 (0.743682920649084), 3.8385522650349%
 ```

-This data is also stored in the variable `gap_list`, which is a list of `gap_percent, gap_min, gap_max` lists.
+This data is also stored in the variable `gap_list`, which is a list of `gap_percent, gap_min, gap_max` tuples.
 It is important to realize, however, that this band-gap data may include "false positives," from two possible sources:

 -   If two bands cross, a false gap may result because the code computes the gap by assuming that bands never cross.
 Such false gaps are typically quite small (&lt; 1%).
 To be sure of what's going on, you should either look at the symmetry of the modes involved or compute k points very close to the crossing.
 Although even if the crossing occurs precisely at one of your k-points, there usually won't be an exact degeneracy for numerical reasons.
 -   One typically computes band diagrams by considering k-points around the boundary of the irreducible Brillouin zone.
 It is possible, though rare, that the band edges may occur at points in the interior of the Brillouin zone.
 To be absolutely sure you have a band gap and of its size, you should compute the frequencies for points inside the Brillouin zone, too.

 You've computed the band structure, and extracted the eigenfrequencies for each k point.
 But what if you want to see what the fields look like, or check that the dielectric function is what you expect?
-To do this, you need to output [HDF5](https://en.wikipedia.org/wiki/Hierarchical_Data_Format) files for these functions.
+One way to do this is to output [HDF5](https://en.wikipedia.org/wiki/Hierarchical_Data_Format) files for these functions.
 HDF5 is a binary format for multi-dimensional scientific data, and can be read by many visualization programs.
 The output files have filenames with suffixes ".h5".

 When you invoke one of the `run` functions, the dielectric function in the unit cell is automatically written to the file `epsilon.h5`.
 To output the fields or other information, you need to pass one or more arguments to the `run` function.
 For example: